-5. It will be properly and adequately landscaped with maximum retention of trees and other natural material;
+D. The proposed development will be properly and adequately landscaped with maximum retention of trees and other natural features and will conserve nonrenewable energy and natural resources;

 The proposed project is located on a developed, landscaped property and would require no tree removal and would conserve non-renewable energy and natural resources.